zdravkov/kendo-docs/api/web/timepicker.md

 ### dates `Array`

  Specifies a list of dates, which are shown in the time drop-down list.
-If not set, the DateTimePicker will auto-generate the available times.
+If not set, the TimePicker will auto-generate the available times.

 #### Example